liferay/liferay-frontend-projects/packages/liferay-npm-bundler/README.md

 	details about how each package is transformed and what has been done.
 * **"verbose"**: dump detailed information about what the tool is doing to the console.
+* **"global-config"**: global configuration which is passed to all bundler and Babel plugins.
 * **(list of plugins)**: is a comma separated list of strings defining the `liferay-npm-bundler` plugins to call (note that the `liferay-npm-bundler-plugin-` part from the npm package name may be omitted).